 Alkalinity

 According to Standard Methods (2005), "alkalinity of a water is its acid-neutralizing capacity.
 It is the sum of all the titratable bases."
-As shown in Table 16 below, alkalinity criteria were met in Zones 2 through 5.
+As shown in Table 16 below, alkalinity criteria were met in Zones 2, 4, and 5.